 Prior to the 2016 election, fewer than three per cent of Senate ballot papers contained below the line (BTL) votes, requiring preferences to be manually entered.
-As a result of the legislative changes to voting that took effect before the 2016 election, data entry was needed for all Senate ballot papers – more than 14 million – and it is anticipated this number will rise progressively at future elections due to the natural increase in enrolment due to population growth.
+As a result of the legislative changes to voting that took effect before the 2016 election, data entry was needed for all Senate ballot papers – more than 14 million – this number is rising progressively due to population growth.

 At the CSS, the AEC uses a semi-automated Senate count solution that scans Senate ballot papers and uses optical character recognition technology to capture preferences.
 Once captured, these preferences are then verified by a human operator.
 The images of potentially informal ballot papers and those with unusual markings, are visually checked by a different human operator and assessed as formal or informal by AEC staff.

-In order to determine this quota all Senate ballot papers need to be assessed for formality, so while counting of first preferences begins on election night, the full count cannot be completed until up to five weeks after the election.
+Before a quota can be determined all Senate ballot papers need to be assessed for formality, so while counting of first preferences begins on election night, the full count cannot be completed until all ballot papers are assessed, which can be up to five weeks after the election.

 Scrutineers are able to monitor the processing of Senate ballot papers at CSS centres in each state and territory capital city.

-At the 2019 federal election, to accommodate scrutineers and provide greater visibility of ballot papers in exception queues, larger monitors and more space around workstations will be provided.
+To accommodate scrutineers and provide greater visibility of ballot papers in decision queues larger monitors will be provided.
 Candidates are entitled to appoint one scrutineer for each AEC officer involved in the central Senate scrutiny.
-Fuji Xerox staff are not AEC officers and therefore do not count towards determining the number of scrutineers allowed.
+Fujifilm staff are not AEC officers and therefore do not count towards determining the number of scrutineers allowed.

-The CSS sites operate after election day and are located at Fuji Xerox premises.
-While the ballot paper secure work zone is dedicated to scrutiny, other areas of the site unrelated to the scrutiny of the count will be operating.
-Fuji Xerox requires all visitors to their facilities to adhere to safety requirements.
+The CSS sites operate after election day and are located at Fujifilm premises.
+While scrutineers will have full access to the areas of the site related to the senate scrutiny, they will not have access to areas of the site unrelated to senate processing.
+Fujifilm requires all visitors to their facilities to adhere to safety requirements.